JAIIIEZ/lottery-system/README.md

 ## 4 - Database Design

-Since I am planning on querying the database with different queries and I need to join between storages I prefered using a standard SQL database and not a noSql approach.
+Since I am planning on querying the database with different queries and I need to join between storages I prefered using a standard SQL database and not a NoSQL approach.
 NoSQL databases really shine if the data to store is not so well defined.
 However, I have a clear pattern of data to store.

 I have 4 tables for the lottery design.
 One called lottery which holds the lottery information for the current lottery and one called lottery_ticket holding the ticket information for the lotteries.
 Users table holds user details and role table defines user role.
 Here is how I design: